 New York State’s flagship, a member of the prestigious AAU and ranked among the top 40 publics in the nation, UB is raising the bar for research and discovery.

 Those who grew up with the University at Buffalo as their neighborhood university may not realize how extraordinary an institution it is.
 In fact, UB is recognized as a leading public research university around the country and the world.
 It was the first public university in the state invited to join the Association of American Universities (AAU), in 1989; to this day, it is one of only two AAU institutions within SUNY.
 It is also a flagship institution within SUNY.
-And it has been consistently ranked among the top 40 public universities in the country by U.S. News & World Report and the Wall Street Journal/Times Higher Education.
+And it has been consistently ranked among the top 40 public universities in the country by U.S. News & World Report.

-Upward of 120 research centers and institutes, and annual research expenditures of more than $425 million, give UB the ability to make breakthrough discoveries across multiple fields.
-Included among its large-center grants are 35 years of continuous funding from the National Institutes of Health (NIH) for the landmark Women’s Health Initiative; two Clinical and Translational Science Awards from the NIH totaling $36.7 million; and two Science and Technology Center Awards—the National Science Foundation’s most prestigious award—totaling $47.5 million.
+Upward of 100 research centers and institutes, and annual research expenditures of $428 million, give UB the ability to make breakthrough discoveries across multiple fields.
+Included among its large-center grants are 32 years of continuous funding from the National Institutes of Health (NIH) for the landmark Women’s Health Initiative; two Clinical and Translational Science Awards from the NIH totaling $36.7 million; and two Science and Technology Center Awards—the National Science Foundation’s most prestigious award—totaling $47.5 million.

 In addition to their research prowess, AAU institutions are also known for educating the leaders and innovators of tomorrow.